armory/docs/content/en/docs/spinnaker-install-admin-guides/prometheus-monitoring.md

 ## Assumptions

 * You are familiar with Prometheus and Grafana
-* Spinnaker is deployed in the spinnaker namespace
+* Spinnaker is deployed in the `spinnaker` namespace
-* Prometheus and Grafana are (or will be) deployed in the monitoring namespace
+* Prometheus and Grafana are deployed in the `monitoring` namespace

+## Armory versions before 2.20.
+(OSS 1.20.x)

+Armory 2.20 (OSS 1.20.x) introduced changes to metric names and the Monitoring Daemon.
+These changes are incompatiable with Armory 2.20.x (OSS 1.20.x) and later.
+If you are using one of those versions, see this page for [2.19.x](https://archive.docs.armory.io/docs/spinnaker-install-admin-guides/prometheus-monitoring/) and earlier.

 ## Use `kube-prometheus` to create a monitoring stack